Aruna Shanbaug case: Release and life after

-Journalist and human rights activist Pinki Virani attempted to track down Sohanlal; she believes that Sohanlal changed his name after leaving prison but continued to work in a Delhi hospital, and since neither the King Edward Memorial Hospital nor the court that tried Sohanlal kept a file photo of him, Virani's search failed.
+Pinki Virani attempted to track him down; she believed that Valmiki changed his name after leaving prison but continued to work in a Delhi hospital.
+Since neither the King Edward Memorial Hospital nor the court that tried Valmiki kept a file photo of him, Virani's search failed.
 Other reports claimed he had subsequently died of AIDS or tuberculosis.

-Shortly after Shanbaug's death was announced, however, Sohanlal was tracked down by Mumbai-based journalist Dnyanesh Chavan from Marathi daily Sakal to his father-in-law's village of Parpa in western Uttar Pradesh.
+Shortly after Shanbaug's death was announced, however, Valmiki was tracked down by Mumbai-based journalist Dnyanesh Chavan from the Marathi daily Sakal to his father-in-law's village of Parpa in western Uttar Pradesh.
 He was found to be still living, married with a family, and working as a labourer and cleaner in a power station.
 After his release from prison, he returned to his ancestral village of Dadupur in western Uttar Pradesh before moving to Parpa in the late 1980s.